-You may also consider driving your 4×4 camper hire in Okahandja 410 miles east to Okavango Delta, an enormous finger-like oasis in the semi-arid Kalahari Desert where you are likely to spot all of Africa’s ‘Big Five.’
+You may also consider driving your 4×4 camper hire in Okahandja 410 miles east to Okavango Delta; this is an enormous finger-like oasis in the semi-arid Kalahari Desert, where you are likely to spot all of Africa’s ‘Big Five.’

 When to go by 4WD Camper in Namibia

 For the best viewing experience, bring your 4×4 campervan hire in Okahandja during the cool months of September to May.

 There are plenty of camps with tourist facilities and petrol stations interlinked to various waterholes; as well as game operators, who offer night viewing.

 You would want to spend at least a night in Namibia’s lonely deserts for legendary stargazing.